- This event has passed.

 April 11 @ 6:30 PM - 8:30 PM

-Join us on Thursday, April 11, 2019 for a night of engaging discussion on the spirit of volunteering.
+Join us on Thursday, April 11, 2019 at Halifax Central Library’s Paul O’Regan Hall, for a night of engaging discussion on the spirit of volunteering.

 There are many different approaches to the concept of volunteering all over the world.
 In Canada, becoming a volunteer can be a formal process; however, many of us engage in ‘volunteer’ work on a daily basis.
 So what does volunteering mean?
 We all have diverse backgrounds and different life experiences, and therefore the way we understand volunteerism is bound to be different.
 Is it a way to gain job skills?
 A way to give back?
 Or is it just our duty as community members?

-Hear keynote speaker, Halifax District 8 Councillor Lindell Smith, speak to his experiences volunteering, followed by a panel discussion, where speakers will share their thoughts and experiences from a variety of perspectives.
+Hear keynote speaker, Lindell Smith, Councillor District 8 – Peninsula North, speak to his experiences volunteering, followed by a panel discussion, where speakers will share their thoughts and experiences from a variety of perspectives.

 About Lindell Smith